Reactive-Network/documentation/docs/docs/events-and-callbacks.md

 ) external;
 ```

-- **Event Feeding**: The Reactive Network triggers this method whenever an event matches the contract’s subscriptions.

-- **EVM Capabilities**: Reactive Smart Contracts can use all EVM functionalities within the context of their private ReactVM.

-- **Execution Context**: Contracts are executed within a ReactVM linked to the deployer's address and can't interact with contracts deployed by others.
+The Reactive Network feeds events matching a contract's subscriptions by triggering this method.
+Reactive contracts can access all EVM capabilities but are limited to executing within a private ReactVM tied to the deployer's address, preventing interaction with contracts deployed by others.

 [More on Events →](../education/module-1/how-events-work)